3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### Give me a user feedback

 Whatever you like this theme or not, I'll open my mind to accept any of you comments and treat your feeling as mine.
 It would be my pleasure if I could get any feedback from you!
-[Go to leave me a message](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/discussions/new)
+Go to leave me a message on [Joplin Forum](https://discourse.joplinapp.org/t/css-theme-ohmine-dark-theme/21000) on [Github Discussions](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/discussions/new)

 ### Report Bugs